yadavshashankr/Radius-Agent/README.md

 - App is also compatible for both Light and Dark modes.

 - Also a space & text sizing unit dependency called as sdp and ssp is used.
-This helps to have consistent UI accross all screen sizes including tablets.
+This dependency helps to have consistent UI accross all screen sizes including tablets.

 E.g.